A Note on 4d Kination and Higher-Dimensional Uplifts: Perturbations of 10d Kasner Solutions and their relation to 4d Moduli Backgrounds

 This will be a volume perturbation of the compact tori if $\sum_\alpha m_\alpha \neq 0$.
 An analytic solution can be acquired by looking at late-time wavelike solutions, equivalent to large $k$ wave solutions, where the highest order derivative terms dominate.
 The nonvanishing components of Einstein's vacuum equations then reduce down to three sets

 Equation \ref{ccc} fixes $f(\eta,\bs x)$ to the standard wave solution

 The remaining equations are solved by taking

 where $H_{ij}$ is now an amplitude matrix.
-Equation \ref{aaa} requires that $\tr H = -(\Sigma_\alpha m_\alpha)A$, while Equation \ref{bbb} implies that $H_{ij}k_j = 0$.
+Eq. \ref{aaa} requires that $\tr H = -(\Sigma_\alpha m_\alpha)A$, while Eq. \ref{bbb} implies that $H_{ij}k_j = 0$.
 This shows that perturbations in the volume modulus are necessarily accompanied by perturbations in the noncompact part of the metric.
 During compactification and dimensional reduction, these noncompact perturbations correspond to the 4d dilaton, which is then re-absorbed into the final definition of the noncompact Einstein frame metric.